-Every three days, a child dies in an agriculture-related incident, and each day, 33 children are injured.
+Every three days, a child dies in an agricultural related incident, and each day, 33 children are injured.

-- Do parents avoid taking young children into the work site while they are working?
+- Are young children kept out of the work site while parents work?

-- Do children have designated safe play site areas, away from the work site?
+- Do young children have a designated safe play area, separated from the farm worksite by a barrier (e.g. fence)?

 You and/or your employee(s) can download and print a pdf checklist to complete safety checks on your farm.
 Keep the completed forms for follow-up, future reference and inspections.DOWNLOAD PDF CHECKLIST